JSBmanD/docs/pages/deep-linked-ads/facebook-ads-faq.md

 ##### 2. I see installs on the Facebook Dashboard, but no clicks

-!!!
-Note
+[block:callout]
+{
+  "type": "info",
+  "title": "Showing Impressions & Clicks",
-	Branch will only show impressions and clicks for campaigns that have installs, reinstalls, or opens.
+  "body": "Branch will only show impressions and clicks for campaigns that have installs, reinstalls, or opens.
 If you have campaigns that have not resulted in these app-based outcomes, we will hide them.
 This is to prevent massively inflating analytics on the Branch Dashboard with data that is not relevant.
-If you have feedback on this, please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and include "Facebook MMP + clicks" in the subject.
+If you have feedback on this, please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and include "Facebook MMP + clicks" in the subject."
+}
+[/block]

 If you turned on the integration within the last hour, then you may need to refresh the Branch Dashboard to see clicks.
 We automatically start a background job to pull in impressions and clicks from Facebook the first time you visit the [Ads Analytics](https://dashboard.branch.io/ads/analytics){:target="\_blank"} page after enabling Facebook.